thinknimble/tn-spa-bootstrapper/{{cookiecutter.project_slug}}/clients/react/README.md

 ### Pre-requisites

-For working in this client, you will probably need to modify the parent `package.json` at.

-For the project to run properly remove the templating syntax:
+For working in this client, you will probably need to modify the parent `package.json`, remove the templating syntax:

 ```diff
 {